Banzai Run: Gameplay

 The game is based on a motocross race in Tokyo (as indicated on The Twilight Zone), with the player beginning the game in 6th place.
 The objective is to defeat the King of the Hill.

 After an attempt at a skillshot the player needs to hit various targets on the main playfield to light shots in the vertical playfield corresponding to competitors in the race - 'Green Machine', 'Yellow Belly', 'Red Hot', and 'Blue Beard'.
 Once lit, hitting the shot overtakes a rider, and after overtaking all four of these the player is in second place in the race.
 To win the race the player then needs to start the multiball, and hit the captive ball to win the race and become the new King of the Hill.

 This was the first game to introduce multiball restart, where if the player loses a ball during multiball they have the chance to start multiball a second time by hitting a shot (which for this machine is the saucer).
+The game does not have a bonus multiplier.

+Reception

+The game was tested at an arcade in Rockford, Illinois set at 50¢ per game, twice that of other pinball games.
+In test locations it earned more money at 50¢ per game than at 25¢.
+The game cost operators more to maintain, and sales were subdued.

+Pinball Trader called the theme song a musical masterpiece.
+The design was called radical, but "not what the future of pinball will look like", rating the game at 8/10.

+Pinball Player found the horizontal playfield to be nothing special, but saved by the innovative vertical playfield.
+The yell of "Ban-Zai!" when making a cliff jump was found to be repetitive.